-In God’s goodness, our church building is often bulging at the seams, so we are seeking to extend the current premises to allow the current work and outreach to continue to grow.
-Thank you for your interest and support for the work of the gospel at Shepherd Drive.
+Our church building is often bulging at the seams, so we are seeking to extend the current premises to allow the current work and outreach to continue to grow.
+Thank you for your interest and support.

-Yet besides the main hall (which can comfortably seat about 150) we have only one classroom as a meeting space (with space for about 20 children).
-We are both grateful and humbled by these signs of God’s blessing on the work, and our desire is to extend the building to better enable us to make use of the opportunities we have been given for sharing the good news of Jesus Christ.
+Yet besides the main hall (which can comfortably seat about 150) we have only one classroom as a meeting space (with space for about 20 children) which is why we would like more space.

 What became SDBC began on the Chantry estate, Ipswich, in 1973 with a Sunday School, supported by what is now Cauldwell Hall Road Baptist Church (CHRBC) with a view to planting a new church on the estate.
 In 1995 a modern church building was built and opened on land leased from Ipswich Borough Council.

 The congregation and those attending church events continued to grow and in 2017 the church appointed an architect to prepare plans to enlarge the building.
 Ipswich Borough Council gave their approval in principle in late 2019, allowing the application for planning permission to go ahead.

 The church maintains a high profile in the local community through its activities and outreach supported by its website (www.sdbc.org.uk) and its Facebook page (www.facebook.com/ShepherdDrive).
 The fellowship enjoys good links with local schools and the local Sue Ryder Home, and runs a range of contact groups for people in the area.
 These include a craft group, a senior citizens’ club, a ramblers’ group, children’s and youth groups, and men’s and women’s events.
 Almost 90% of those attending church events live within 4 miles of the church, with 30% living within 1 mile.